If you have created a game and would like to submit it to our attention for publication, please read the following carefully and completely.

 Once we have received this information, we will read through and get a feel for your game to see if it is a good fit for our roster.
 At that point, we’ll let you know how to go about sending us a prototype and what the next steps will likely be.

 If we’re interested in publishing your game after we review your prototype, we will offer you a contract that includes ongoing royalties and complimentary copies of the game when it gets published.
+If we’re not interested, we will let you know and send your prototype back to you at our expense.

 We love games and we want to publish exceptional ones!
 We’re always happy to get new designs that surprise us and we hope the next one we get is yours!